liviucotfas/ase-web-and-cloud-applications-security/04 - MVCStore - Models, Database, and Service Layer.md

 1. Install the packages `Microsoft.EntityFrameworkCore.Tools` and `Microsoft.EntityFrameworkCore.SqlServer`.

 ##  3. <a name='DefiningtheConnectionString'></a>Defining the Connection String
-2. Create an empty database (example "ism-mvcstore") using the SQL Server Explorer panel.
+2. Create an empty database (example "ism-mvcstore") using the SQL Server Object Explorer panel.

 3. Modify the `appsettings.json` (or `appsettings.Development.json`) file in order to store the connection string.